Code-Institute-Submissions/FanFareFilms/readme.md

 User Stories
+  These will be brief touchpoints of what the user is looking for from this site.
+The full walkthrough is later in the readme of the entire completed journey.

   User A - New Customer
-    A new customer will want to know what they can watch at this cinema A new customer will want details of the film to aid in selection Price, runtime, days and times that the film shows.
+    A new customer will want to know what they can watch at this cinema.
+    A new customer will want details of the film to aid in selection.
+    Price, runtime, days and times that the film shows.
-    Ability to book chosen film at chosen times Confirmation that booking as been successful
+    Ability to book chosen film at chosen times.
+    Confirmation that booking as been successful.
     Location of the cinema.
 Parking.
-    Details of snacks availability and policy
+    Details of snacks availability and policy.

   User B - Returning Customer
-    Returning customer will also want to see the schedule, film details Ability to book film
+    Returning customer will also want to see the schedule, film details.
+    Ability to book film.
-    confirmation of film booking
+    Confirmation of film booking.
-    ability to vote for upcoming film from selection - details of said films.
+    Ability to vote for upcoming film from selection - details of said films.

 Pages